Samuel E. Reynolds

 Mathematics Research Assistant

-- Fariborz Maseeh Dept. of Math. and Stats., Portland State
+- Fariborz Maseeh Dept. of Math. and Stats., Portland State University

 - June 2016 – June 2024

-with nontrivial geometries, including mesh cells with cavities and
+cells with cavities and curved edges.

 Computing Scholar (Summer